In this article

 We honour “otherworld folk” from our local area and maybe work with such ideas of the Slaugh or the host of the dead.
 Once the relationship is developed or suitable “pacts” engineered, these spirits then choose to help in the ever so practical work of folk magic.
 This relational way of working also extends to the local land and plants that inhabit it.
 You seek the aid of the plant “spirit” by showing it respect and singing them particular songs etc. It is hoped by asking them to help it makes the herbal medicine or charm stronger.
 This means the power of this doesn’t sit within you as an all might powerhouse but in the relationships you build and the community you have.
 There is less hierarchy in animism than in pantheons and ititss funny to me how folk strive to turn everyone and everything into a god or goddess or deity level event.

 Another characteristic of Scottish folk magic and practices is the lack of elaborate rituals, specific tools, times of day and clothing needed to get access to the practice.
 It’s all pretty much straight forward and common sense stuff requiring no special gear.
 Over time, you may acquire some objects that start to hold special meaning but these are totally up to yourself; your spirits and your preferred way of working.
 Folk practices are an everyday occurrence and nothing requiring more work than a pointed finger or to circumambulate something three times can be very effective.
 Wicca and other magical traditions use ceremonial magic techniques such as circle building, invoking and evoking various deities etc and most operate a grade system or have priests and priestesses or a magister or what have you.
 Folk practices don’t have this elaboration or the same hierarchy – those who did this as a full time profession were either born or given the gift through trauma.
 I also find ceremonial magic when viewed through the lens of colonialism and through a folk magic perspective spiritually violent.
-That however, is amore writing for another day.
+That however, is more writing for another day.